elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print('L.shape', L.shape)
 ```

-We can see that `C_tmp` has 2 dimensions, while L has one.
+We can see that `C_tmp` has two dimensions, while `L` has one.
-So during broadcasting, an additional dimension will be prepended to L.
+So during broadcasting, an additional dimension will be prepended to `L`.
 Then we will have:

 ```
 C_tmp.shape (20500, 375)
 L.shape (1, 20500)